wavemaker/docs/learn/on-premise/disaster-recovery/Dehydration-and-Rehydration.md

 - WaveMaker Platform Stores its state into the disk.
 WaveMaker Platform administrators can take backups of those disk/directories and can restore them to any previous state.
 - WaveMaker uses separate dedicated directory `/wm-data` in WaveMaker Platform Instance for storing data and `/data` in Studio Workspace/AppDeploy Instances.
 - Before applying the backup process do Hybernation and passivation for user and application containers using following command or do the process from launchpad.
+- We move all the data to Platform Instance(/wm-data dir or volume), so that backup will be easier.
+No need to take backups of any (volume/dir) in any of Developer/App Deployment instances.

 ```bash
 python3 /usr/local/content/wme/wme-installer/<version>/resources/python/3/passivation_deletion.py -pr <protocol> -d <domain> -u <adminUser> -p <adminPasswd>